 conversation timelines - Data x experience lab (ilab)

-Non-Intrusive AR for Live AI Conversation Support
+Imagining AR Interfaces for Live AI Conversational Support

 hci research, data visualization, augmented reality, prototyping